-Health Problems that Impact Miniature Schnauzer Lifespan
+Health Problems that limit Miniature Schnauzer Lifespan

-As we discussed, Miniature Schnauzers can have problems with their teeth because of their tiny mouths.
+Miniature Schnauzers can have problems with their teeth because of their tiny mouths.
 They are prone to infections, which can cause a variety of other problems!
 It’s important to brush your dog’s teeth regularly if possible, and take them for regular teeth cleanings.

 Schnauzers can also have allergies.
 They may also develop “Schnauzer bumps.”
 This condition is actually called Comedo Syndrome, and it causes blackheads, hair loss, and scabbing along a dog’s back.
 They are also prone to skin tumors.